 The UPM worker union announced on March 25th that the strike was officially ended.
 The UPM accepted the conditions of the trade union.
 The UPM chairman was interviewed and concluded it is in the company's best interest to yield and cut the losses.
 Nevertheless, the strike does end here but the raw paper shortage isn't.
 The delivery time for European customers is about 2~3 months, and the delivery time for customers outside Europe is about 5 months.

 The Indian Paper Company wrote to the Prime Minister\'s Office that India will face a massive shortage of paper.
 In the evening of 0149, the Indian Paper Association (IPMA) sent a letter to the Prime Minister\'s Office, requesting the government to give priority to supplying carbon materials to the power plants operated by the paper mills. , coupled with the recent surge in carbon prices, the paper mills\' self-operated or cooperating power plants are almost out of material, and warned that if the Prime Minister is unwilling to provide enough carbon to the paper mills, the recent all-India culture/food/packaging applications will be There is a large-scale shortage of paper.
+Refer to :https://www.thehindubusinessline.com/news/coal-supply-crisis-pulp-and-paper-industry-seeks-pmos-intervention/article65335130.ece

-From no career to establishing a paper bag kingdom as well as from having the performance to exporting more than 40 countries,
+At the age of twenty-three, Johnson's father gave him the bread bag factory which has been in the sunset industry.
+After handing it over to him, he went to teach around the world.
+From no career to establishing a paper bag kingdom as well as from having the performance to exporting more than 40 countries, Insisting is the only belief of Johnson Lu.

 Pulp prices in Western Europe are moving higher.
 Amidst strong demand, however, the primary concern for converters are not prices but pulp availability.
 This was also discussed by market players in Milan, where the industry met for a spring symposium.